 Regional Referees who are interested in refereeing games in the U14 division are strongly encouraged to move up to the Intermediate Referee level.

-Even if you prefer to referee U10 and U12 games, the Intermediate Referee course will improve your refereeing skills, and make your games more fun and interesting for you.
+"Intermediate" is the recommended badge for U12 and helpful for U10.
+The Intermediate Referee course will improve your refereeing skills, and make your games more fun and interesting for you.
 In particular, the course will provide more in depth understanding of fouls and misconduct, offside, referee teamwork, and handling players, coaches and spectators in a more demanding environment.

 An Intermediate Referee Course is usually offered in the fall in Region 26, in October or November.
 It is also usually offered in the summer at Golden Gate Camp.